-For Inspector Pat O'Connell the argument was made that unless someone is described as a perjurer, the tribunal cannot discount costs.
-This is about cooperation, which requires all of the truth.
-It was also said that this was merely a case of bad memory and preferring the evidence of another party and that the tribunal specifically noted how "refreshing" the evidence of that witness was.
-No more need be said than what was in the report.
+For Detective Garda John Kennedy that argument was made; that before anyone could be denied costs the tribunal would have to call that person a perjurer.
+It was also said that this was possibly a case of bad memory.
+The tribunal, it was argued, went out of its way to reassure a very worried witness that he was not to be regarded as a gossip.
 It is unnecessary to repeat the report as reading it in full is required for the appropriate context.
 It is on the tribunal's website at www.disclosurestribunal.ie and may be read there.